Differentiability Properties of Log-Analytic Functions: Introduction

 This paper contributes to analysis in the framework of o-minimal structures.
 O-minimality is a concept from mathematical logic with connections and applications to geometry, analysis, number theory and other areas.
 Sets and functions definable in an o-minimal structure (i.e. `belonging to') exhibit tame geometric and combinatorial behaviour.
 We refer to the book of Van den Dries [2] or to Miller and Van den Dries [5] for the general properties of o-minimal structures; in the preliminary section we state the definition and give examples.

 \;\;\;\;\;\;\;\; We consider log-analytic functions which have been defined by Lion and Rolin in their seminal paper [8].
 They are iterated compositions from either side of globally subanalytic functions (see [5]) and the global logarithm.
 Their definition is kind of hybrid as we will explain.
 The globally subanalytic functions are precisely the functions that are definable in the o-minimal structure $\IR_\an$ of restricted analytic functions (see [5]).
 Since the global logarithm is not globally subanalytic the class of log-analytic functions contains properly the class of $\IR_\an$-definable functions.
-Since from the global logarithm the exponential function is definable and since the latter is not log-analytic the class of log-analytic functions is not a class of definable functions.
+Observing that the exponential function is definable from the global logarithm and is not log-analytic we see that the class of log-analytic functions is not a class of definable functions.
 It is properly contained in the class of $\IR_{\an,\exp}$-definable functions ($\IR_{\an,\exp}$ is the o-minimal structure of restricted analytic function and the global exponential function (see [5])).
 Hence log-analytic functions capture $\IR_\an$-definability but not full definability; with respect to the global logarithm we restrict to composition.

 \;\;\;\;\;\;\;\; Log-analytic functions are interesting from the view point of analysis.
 The globally subanalytic functions are not stable under parametric integration (the antiderivative of the reciprocal being the logarithm).
 But parametric integrals of globally subanalytic functions are log-analytic (see Lion and Rolin [9]; see also Cluckers and Dan Miller [1]).